 "A definition of poise and steely confidence, every bit the prima ballerina"

 Amber Scott joined The Australian Ballet School at age eleven.
-After graduating as dux, Amber joined The Australian Ballet in 2001.
+After graduating as dux, she joined The Australian Ballet in 2001.
 In 2003 she spent four months on a dancer exchange at the Royal Danish Ballet, giving her the opportunity to learn the Bournonville technique firsthand.
 A lyrical and musical dancer, Amber relishes the many different genres in the company’s repertoire.
-Performing traditional fairytale and dramatic full-length ballets are career favourites.
-Amber was promoted to principal artist in 2011.
-Career highlights include working with Wayne McGregor on Dyad 1929 in 2009, and with Stephen Page on Rites in 2006 and 2008; dancing with guest artist Robert Tewsley during the 2008 Manon season; and performing Odette with Adam Bull in Paris and Manchester in 2008 and Tokyo and Nagoya in 2010.
+Amber was promoted to principal artist in 2011 after performing the Second Movement from Kenneth MacMillan’s Concerto.

 Photography James Braund